Antonykirunyu/Piza/README.md

 ## Author.
 Antony Kirunyu
 ### Description;
-This is webpage that helps customers to order pizza and get it delivered to their place or pick it by themselves.
+This is webpage that helps customers to order pizza and get it delivered to their place or pick it by themselves .
 This  webpage is designed to take user input for a pizza.
 This page has a header for the name of the company, a form for various parts of the pizza, such as toppings and size of pizza, and a submit button for the pizza, which will then reveal the user's cart.
 As the user adds more pizzas the cart reflects their order and their cart total